 - Before: Alert your employees about a potential hazard to avoid injury – like a wet floor or exposed cables.

 - During: A checklist should be available so while an incident has occurred, you can get all of the data immediately.
-The employee needs to who to call and how to handle what’s happened – like if they fall off a ladder, they should call an ambulance and then their direct supervisor – obviously, you wouldn’t expect the injured employee to do this, a fellow co-worker should step in.
+The employee needs to know who to call and how to handle what’s happened – like if they fall off a ladder, they should call an ambulance and then their direct supervisor – obviously, you wouldn’t expect the injured employee to do this, a fellow co-worker should step in.
+That’s why it’s crucial for everyone on your team to be aware of what steps should be taken in an event of emergency.

 - After: Share what happened and what precautions to take so this incident doesn’t happen again.
 Be proactive!